MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-create-workspace.md

 ---
 title: "Data warehouse tutorial: Create a workspace"
-description: "In this first tutorial, you will create a workspace that you will use to support the other tutorials in the series."
+description: "In this first tutorial, learn how to create a workspace to support the other tutorials in the series."
 author: WilliamDAssafMSFT
 ms.author: wiassaf
 ms.reviewer: scbradl
-ms.date: 11/10/2024
+ms.date: 12/29/2024
 ms.topic: tutorial
 ms.custom:
   - build-2023